mehul-bagaria/webpage-screenshot-chrome-plugin/README.md

 3. Enable **Developer mode**.
 4. Click **Load unpacked**.
 5. Select the PageShot repository folder containing `manifest.json`.
-6. Pin PageShot from the Chrome extensions menu if you want quick access.
+6. Pin PageShot from the Chrome extensions menu for quick access.

-The same process works on Chrome for Windows, macOS, and Linux.
+The same process works with Chrome on Windows, macOS, and Linux.

 ## Use

-Open any normal webpage and click the PageShot icon.
+Open a webpage and click the PageShot icon.

 - **Visible area** saves what is currently visible in the browser window.
-- **Full page** scrolls through the page, captures each section, stitches them into one image, and saves the result locally.
+- **Full page** scrolls through the page, captures each section, stitches them together, and saves one image locally.

-Use the gear icon to configure image format, filename, download folder, scroll behavior, and other preferences.
+Use the gear icon to configure the image format, filename, download folder, scroll behavior, and other preferences.

 ## Privacy